SethlynTetteh/Customer-Sales-Analytics-Dashboard-for-a-Fashion-Retailer-Power-BI-/README.md

 # 👗 Vogue Naija – Sales & Performance Dashboard (Power BI)
+## 🏢 Company Background — Vogue Naija

+Vogue Naija is a fashion and lifestyle retail brand focused on modern African style, apparel, and accessories.
+The company caters to a growing market of fashion-conscious consumers by offering trendy, culturally inspired products both online and in-store.

+As the brand expanded, management needed better visibility into sales performance, customer preferences, and product trends to support smarter business decisions.
+Understanding what products sell best, when customers buy, and which categories drive revenue became essential for growth.

+This project uses Vogue Naija’s sales data to generate insights that help improve sales strategy, customer targeting, and inventory planning.

 ## 📌 Project Overview
 This project presents a Power BI dashboard developed for Vogue Naija to analyse sales performance, customer trends, and product insights.